rubyreferences/rubyref/_src/intermediate/sanitized/core/Binding.md

 # Binding

-Objects of class `Binding` encapsulate the execution context at some particular place in the code and retain this context for future use.
+Objects of class Binding encapsulate the execution context at some particular place in the code and retain this context for future use.
 The variables, methods, value of `self`, and possibly an iterator block that can be accessed in this context are all retained.
-Binding objects can be created using `Kernel#binding`, and are made available to the callback of `Kernel#set_trace_func`.
+Binding objects can be created using Kernel#binding, and are made available to the callback of Kernel#set_trace_func and instances of TracePoint.

 These binding objects can be passed as the second argument of the `Kernel#eval` method, establishing an environment for the evaluation.

     class Demo
       def initialize(n)